CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/ItemTier.md

 ### Armor Durability

 If an injury is fully negated by armor, then the defender can decide which pieces of armor take armor damage.
-The armor/armors must sum up to the defense level required to prevent the incoming injury and all take the same amount of armor damage.

-An armors durability decreases by level of injury inflicted plus the attacks defense penetration.
+The armor must sum up to the defense level required to prevent the incoming injury and all take the same amount of armor damage.
+An armor's durability decreases by the level of injury inflicted plus the attack's defense penetration.

 - Armor damage = (level of injury inflicted) + (combat roll penetration)